What type of content do you primarily create?

 We announced all of this at our Season 5 event on August 15.
 To see how it’ll work, keep reading, or watch the video below.
 Or see how to get started at our Help Center.

-Reliable recording, AI editing — all in one place
+Reliable recording, AI editing—all in one place

 Whether you’re making audio or video podcasts, whether they’re chat shows or fully scripted productions, Descript has become an essential tool for thousands of podcasts, including many if not most of the podcasts you listen to.

-And while we’ve prided ourselves on being a tool that can handle all the different parts of your workflow, from script writing to recording to rough cuts to collaborative review to pulling highlights for social media, there’s one part of the process that we’ve always wanted to tackle, but didn’t because we were afraid — remote recording.
+We’ve prided ourselves on being a tool that can handle all the different parts of your workflow, from script writing to recording to rough cuts to collaborative review to pulling highlights for social media.

 At this point, you’re probably either going, “yeah, totally,” because this has been your top feature request, or you’re like, “uh remote recording? ever heard of Zoom?”